 International Vocabulary of Metrology 4th edition Committee Draft International vocabulary of metrology - Basic and general concepts and associated terms (VIM) - 3rd edition 4 Measuring devices and their properties 3 Devices for measurement 4.1 [VIM3: 3.1; VIM2: 4.1; VIM1: 4.01] 3.1 (4.1) measuring instrument measuring instrument device used for making measurements , alone or in conjunction with one or more supplementary devices device used for making measurements , alone or in conjunction with one or more supplementary devices NOTE 1 A measuring instrument that can be used alone for making measurements is a measuring system.
 NOTE 1 A measuring instrument that can be used alone is a measuring system .
 NOTE 2 A measuring instrument is either an indicating measuring instrument or a material measure.
 NOTE 2 A measuring instrument may be an indicating measuring instrument or a material measure .
-4.2 [VIM3: 3.2; VIM2: 4.5; VIM1: 4.05] 3.2 (4.5) measuring system measuring system set of one or more measuring instruments and often other components, assembled and adapted to give information used to generate measured values within specified intervals for quantities of specified kinds set of one or more measuring instruments and often other devices, including any reagent and supply, assembled and adapted to give information used to generate measured quantity values within specified intervals for quantities of specified kinds NOTE A measuring system may consist of only one measuring instrument.
+4.2 [VIM3: 3.2; VIM2: 4.5; VIM1: 4.05] 3.2 (4.5) measuring system measuring system set of one or more measuring instruments and often other components, assembled and adapted to give information used to generate measured values within specified intervals for quantities of specified kinds generate measured quantity values within specified intervals for quantities of specified kinds NOTE A measuring system may consist of only one measuring instrument.
 NOTE 1 The components mentioned in the definition may be devices, reagents, and supplies.
-NOTE 2 A measuring system is sometimes referred to as "measuring equipment" or "device", for example in ISO 10012, Measurement management systems - Requirements for measurement processes and measuring equipment and ISO 17025, General requirements for the competence of testing and calibration laboratories NOTE 3 Although the terms "measuring system" and "measurement system" are frequently used synonymously, the latter is instead sometimes used to refer to a measuring system plus all other entities involved in a measurement, including the object under measurement and the person(s) performing the measurement.
+NOTE 2 A measuring system is sometimes referred to as "measuring equipment" or "device", for example in ISO 10012, Measurement management systems - Requirements for measurement processes and measuring equipment and ISO 17025, General requirements for the competence of testing and calibration laboratories.
+NOTE 3 Although the terms "measuring system" and "measurement system" are frequently used synonymously, the latter is instead sometimes used to refer to a measuring system plus all other entities involved in a measurement, including the object under measurement and the person(s) performing the measurement.
 NOTE 4 A measuring system can be used as a measurement standard .
+NOTE TAmedading system can be used as a measurement standard.